-Infants born with DORV usually always have a ventricular septal defect (VSD).
-A VSD is a hole in the wall that separates the lower chambers of the heart (the ventricles).
-Normally, the left ventricle pumps oxygen-rich blood into the aorta, which carries blood away from the heart and lungs to the rest of the body.
-But with VSD, some of the blood gets pushed through the hole into the right ventricle, instead of flowing normally to the rest of the body.
+Infants born with DORV usually have a ventricular septal defect (VSD).
+A VSD is a hole in the wall that separates the lower chambers of the heart, allowing some of the blood to get pushed into the right ventricle instead of flowing normally to the rest of the body.

 At first, this VSD is very helpful in children with DORV because this is the only way that oxygen-rich blood can get to the aorta and into the body.
 Still, the amount of oxygen-rich blood that reaches the body is not enough.
 The ventricles can become overworked.
 In an attempt to supply the body with enough blood, the left ventricle may pump harder and faster than normal.
 This extra work can cause the heart to become enlarged.

 There are 4 types of DORV.
 The type of DORV that occurs depends on where the VSD is located in relation to the great arteries.

 - DORV with a subaortic VSD.
 This means that the VSD is located just below the aorta.
 With this type of DORV, blood flows from the left ventricle, through the VSD, and into the aorta.
 Blood from the right ventricle flows mainly into the pulmonary artery.